 Can I Still Work With My Cycle When I’m In Menopause?

-So, you're in menopause.
+So, you're in peri/menopause.
 Congratulations!
 As with any major change in life, it can be daunting to figure out what comes next.
 But don't worry, I'm here to help.

 In this article, I'll discuss menopause and cycle-related things, from how to know if you're in menopause to how to enjoy cyclical living even if you don't have a menstrual cycle.
 I'll also provide tips and advice for supporting a cyclical lifestyle at any stage, so you can feel confident and comfortable in your own skin.
 And don't forget, you're not alone!
 We have a whole community of women who are just like you, ready and willing to support and guide you every step of the way.